shamshul-haque/course-registration/README.md

 This project offers several key features that enhance its functionality:

-## 1. Unique Selections with Toast Notification
+## 1. Unique Selections with Notification

 - Ensures that courses can only be selected once, eliminating duplicates.
 - Provides a user-friendly toast notification when attempting to select the same course again.